-In accordance with SEBI Circular no. SEBI/IMD/Cir No. 1/64057/06 dated April 4, 2006 and SEBI Circular No. SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 5, 2021 the procedure for Dividend Distribution would be as under:
+In accordance with SEBI Circular no. SEBI/IMD/Cir No. 1/64057/06 dated April 4, 2006, the procedure for Dividend Distribution would be as under:

-- Quantum of dividend in rupee terms) and the record date will be fixed by the Trustee in their meeting.
+- i) Quantum of dividend in rupee terms) and the record date will be fixed by the Trustee in their meeting.
 Dividend so decided shall be paid, subject to availability of distributable surplus. - ii) Within one calendar day of decision by the Trustee, the AMC shall issue notice to the public communicating the decision about the dividend including the record date, in one English daily newspaper having nationwide circulation as well as in a newspaper published in the language of the region where the head office of the Mutual Fund is situated. - iii) Record date shall be the date which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holders for receiving dividends.
-As per SEBI circular dated November 25, 2022 or as amended from time to time, with effect from January 14, 2023, the record date shall be 2 working days from the date of public notice. - iv) The notice will, in font size 10, bold, categorically state that pursuant to payment of dividend, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable). - The NAV will be adjusted to the extent of dividend distribution and statutory levy, if any, at the close of business hours on record date. - vi) Before the issue of such notice, no communication indicating the probable date of dividend declaration in any whatsoever, will be issued by Mutual Fund.
+(Please refer the Income Distribution cum capital withdrawal Option(s) under each of the Schemes).
+The Record Date will be 5 calendar days from the issue of notice.
+As per SEBI circular dated November 25, 2022 or as amended from time to time, with effect from January 14, 2023, the record date shall be 2 working days from the date of public notice. - iv) The notice will, in font size 10, bold, categorically state that pursuant to payment of dividend, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable). - v) The NAV will be adjusted to the extent of dividend distribution and statutory levy, if any, at the close of business hours on record date. - vi) Before the issue of such notice, no communication indicating the probable date of dividend declaration in any whatsoever, will be issued by Mutual Fund.